-Advanced Assessments are one of the available assessment types in Otus; it is the most powerful, with over 60 available question types ranging from the basic multiple-choice, to graphing in the first quadrant.
-We know how overwhelming it can feel to begin working on Advanced Assessments for the first time, so we've created this guide to help get you started!
+Advanced assessments are one of the available assessment types in Otus.
+It is the most powerful, with over 60 available question types ranging from the basic multiple-choice to graphing in the first quadrant.
+We know how overwhelming it can feel to begin working on advanced assessments for the first time, so we've created this guide to help you get started!

 Article Table of Contents

 What features are available (for example, calculators or audio recorders)?

 When assigning an advanced assessment, are there settings I should know?

 🔖 Throughout this article, you can find links to recommended reading for the various topics.
 Just look for the bookmark icon!
 You can find a list of all recommended readings at the bottom of this article.

 The Fundamental Idea:

 An advanced assessment is made up of items, questions, and features.